mikrosk/scummvm/backends/platform/atari/readme.txt

 - Still without any assembly optimizations...

-Thanks to this new backend, many games which are virtually unplayable on the SDL port (e.g. The Curse of Monkey Island) are perfectly playable with (WAV) music and sound on this port.
+Thanks to this new backend, many games which are virtually unplayable on the SDL port (e.g. The Curse of Monkey Island) are perfectly playable (on SuperVidel nearly always also with (WAV) music and sound) on this port.
 Also, AdLib emulation works nicely with many games without noticeable slow downs.

 Platform-specific features outside the GUI